traceyenspiral/agreements/agreements/services/people.md

 * **abstain**: take a 6 month sabbatical and keep their governance share but opt out of the members loomio group.
 * **disagree**: dissolve their governance share and step back to Contributor.

-### Ceasing to be  Member
+### Ceasing to be a Member
-As well as voluntarily stepping back a 75% vote of existing Members can forcibly dissolve somebody's governance share.
+As well as voluntarily stepping back, a 75% vote of existing Members can forcibly dissolve somebody's governance share.
 This has never happened and is a safety net to resolve unreconcilable conflict amongst Members.

 ## Contributors